Abdalqader27/medboss/README.md

 make sure you have .env file inside your assets folder

-and make sure your file has these keys
+and make sure your file has these keys and thier values for sure

 'SERVER_URL'

 'CLIENT_KEY'

 'APP_ID'